KilledByAPixel/LittleJS/README.md

 - Debug tools and debug rendering system
 - [Full documentation](https://killedbyapixel.github.io/LittleJS/docs) automatically generated from the source code block tags with [JSDoc](https://github.com/jsdoc/jsdoc)
 - Build system automatically combines everything, minifies, and removes unused code
-- For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 7KB zip
+- For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 7KB zip with [Roadroller](https://github.com/lifthrasiir/roadroller)
 - Easily build a Windows executable with [electron](https://www.electronjs.org/) for distribution on platforms like Steam
 - Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used to make commercial games